supabase/pg_graphql/docs/api.md

     ```graphql
     type BlogEdge {

+      # Unique identifier of the record within the query
       cursor: String!

+      # Contents of a record/row in the results set
       node: Blog

     }
     ```

+=== "PageInfo"

+    ```graphql
+    type PageInfo {

+      # unique identifier of the first record within the query
+      startCursor: String

+      # unique identifier of the last record within the query
+      endCursor: String

+      # is another page of content available
+      hasNextPage: Boolean!

+      # is another page of content available
+      hasPreviousPage: Boolean!
+    }
+    ```

 === "Blog"

     ```graphql
+    # A record from the `blog` table
     type Blog {

+      # Value from `id` column
       id: Int!

+      # Value from `name` column
       name: String!

+      # Value from `description` column
       description: String

+      # Value from `createdAt` column
       createdAt: Datetime!

+      # Value from `updatedAt` column
       updatedAt: Datetime!

     }

     ```